weavebuild/weave/README.md

 # Tomahawk

 Tomahawk is a cross-chain L1 blockchain designed for asynchronous and co-parallel DeFi.
+Revolutionizing high-fidelty tradeFi.
+Secure, feeless, decentralized and infinitely scalable.

 ## Technical Advancements